-- 4.2.1 A Member must complete a minimum of 40 hours of CPD per calendar year, or 80 hours of CPD over two consecutive calendar years provided that at least 20 hours is completed in any one calendar year. - 4.2.2 It is expected that the activities which comprise CPD will consist of a mixture of Technical Skills, Professional Skills and Business and Management Skills appropriate to that Member's work and role. - 4.2.3 A minimum of 20 hours of CPD per annum, or 40 hours of CPD over two consecutive years must be specific to the roles and Practice Areas in which that Member works provided that at least 10 hours of this requirement must completed in any one calendar year. - 4.2.4 A Member who works in more than one Practice Area must give consideration to the number of hours of CPD required to maintain their core Technical Skills in each of the areas in which they practise. - 4.2.5 A Member who joins the Society during a calendar year can meet the requirements of CPD on a pro-rata basis for that calendar year. - 4.2.6 A Member who becomes a Fellow of the Society after the 1st January 2008 and who has not previously attended such a course must attend a course on Professional Skills approved by Council within twelve months of becoming a Fellow of the Society. - 4.2.7 A Member who is residing and practising in Australia and who satisfies the CPD requirements of the Institute of Actuaries of Australia, or a Member who is residing and practising in Canada and who satisfies the CPD requirements of the Canadian Institute of Actuaries, or a Member who is residing and practising in the United Kingdom and who satisfies the CPD requirements of the Institute of Actuaries of London or the Faculty of Actuaries in Scotland will be deemed to have satisfied the requirements of this Professional Standard.
-The Society at its discretion may enter into agreements with Members who are residing and practising outside of New
+- 4.2.1 A Member must complete a minimum of 40 hours of CPD per calendar year, or 80 hours of CPD over two consecutive calendar years provided that at least 20 hours is completed in any one calendar year. - 4.2.2 It is expected that the activities which comprise CPD will consist of a mixture of Technical Skills, Professional Skills and Business and Management Skills appropriate to that Member's work and role. - 4.2.3 A minimum of 20 hours of CPD per annum, or 40 hours of CPD over two consecutive years must be specific to the roles and Practice Areas in which that Member works provided that at least 10 hours of this requirement must be completed in any one calendar year. - 4.2.4 A Member who works in more than one Practice Area must give consideration to the number of hours of CPD required to maintain their core Technical Skills in each of the areas in which they practise. - 4.2.5 A Member who joins the Society during a calendar year can meet the requirements of CPD on a pro-rata basis for that calendar year. - 4.2.6 A Member who is residing and practising in Australia and who satisfies the CPD requirements of the Institute of Actuaries of Australia, or a Member who is residing and practising in Canada and who satisfies the CPD requirements of the Canadian Institute of Actuaries, or a Member who is residing and practising in the United Kingdom and who satisfies the CPD requirements of the Institute and

-Zealand, and not in Australia, Canada or the United Kingdom, who satisfy the CPD requirements of the Actuarial body in the country in which that Member is residing and practising to be deemed to satisfy the requirements of this Professional Standard.
+Faculty of Actuaries will be deemed to have satisfied the requirements of this Professional Standard.
+The Society at its discretion may enter into agreements with Members who are residing and practising outside of New Zealand, and not in Australia, Canada or the United Kingdom, who satisfy the CPD requirements of the Actuarial body in the country in which that Member is residing and practising to be deemed to satisfy the requirements of this Professional Standard.